 The preliminary RC drilling was conducted to provide an indication of the orientation of the pegmatite and the potential distribution of any associated lithium mineralisation.
-This drilling has been highly successful, and with only very limited shallow drilling done to date, the presence of high-grade lithium values intersected within the pegmatites demonstrate that the area has the potential to host an economic discovery.
+The pegmatite displays a degree of fractionation common within intrusive rocks and/or multiple events which will require further infill drilling and studies to determine the elemental distribution.
+The presence of high-grade lithium values indicate the pegmatites have the potential to host a significant economic discovery.